shymanibs/firstattempt2026_Manibpel/README.md

 4. Styling Detail:
    1. Use Navy (#040354) for project titles and Blue (#135BEC) for the 'Amount Raised' text.

-Fourth Prompt: I am in Phase 4 of a web-only dashboard called 'ADDU Nation' (SolidJS + Tailwind CSS).
+(Helped with Gemini)Fourth Prompt: I am in Phase 4 of a web-only dashboard called 'ADDU Nation' (SolidJS + Tailwind CSS).
 Use the pasted texts and files as reference and guide.
 The Goal: Finalize the 'Module 3: Donate' features with high interactivity Brand Identity: